pubnub/open-growth/handlers/readme.md

 # Open Growth Signals and Delights

+**Signal** - An indication of a task that needs to be done automatically using Open Growth

+**Delight** - A method of outreach to your customer i.e. email, text, tweet, special delivery of cake :cake:

 The core vision of Open Growth is to automate tedious workforce tasks and give humans more time to work on the big picture.
 Open Growth’s **Signals** and **Delights** are an excellent resource to automate email correspondence with your vast customer base.
 A lone developer can get an automatic email system up and running in a few minutes using Open Growth.
 We will explain how to set up an automatic email to your newest customers when they sign up for your service.

 First, there needs to be a source of the emails you send.
 We will call this a **Signal Generator**.
 The Signal Generator needs to collect customer information, like email address and name (if available), and publish the Signal to Open Growth.
 This can be accomplished by a program that automatically runs every so often using a service like [Cron](https://en.wikipedia.org/wiki/Cron).
 The program can query your customer database for any new sign ups, and publish a message to your PubNub Open Growth instance immediately.